Chapter in this post:

 The battery in the Apple Watch is incredibly small.
 With a whopping 279 mAh and 1,07 watt hours, the smartwatch should survive the day.
 It was easy for me to believe that after an 18-hour shift it was in the shaft.
 Through the additional use of the GPS module and the additional power consumption for the LTE module, the battery life should go down dramatically.

-My reader M. König has measured the capacity of his LTE Watch Series 3 times with the "Battery Life" app and comes to 352 mAh.
-The question of why some have 279 mAh and the other 352 mAh is easy to explain: The 38 mm models have a smaller battery and the 42 mm models the larger.
+My reader M. König has the capacity of his LTE Watch Series 3 times with the App "Battery Life" measured and comes to 352 mAh.
+The question of why some have 279 mAh and the other 352 mAh is easy to explain: the 38 mm models have a smaller battery and the 42 mm models have a larger one.

 In the specialist media (podcasts and online newspapers), which even before a test made daring speculations about the Apple Watch LTE, it was not uncommon for 1-2 hours to be used when exercising without an iPhone and listening to music LTE is streaming.
 Mind you: These were rough estimates of the people in question, some of whom already had a previous model of the Apple Watch.
 With a running time of 1-2 hours, the watch would be relatively uninteresting even for medium-sized jogging laps and for short hikes, since you can't just hang it on a power bank like an iPhone while you're running.